 When new things happen, the farmer will set up the webcam so you can see what is going on more easily and both the farmer and The Country Trust will send out tweets - if you would like to be kept informed as things happen, please follow Romshed Farm (@romshedfarm) and The Country Trust (@countrytrust) on twitter, or subscribe to our eNewsletter.

-Here are a few things coming up over the next few weeks and months:
+Here are a few things coming up over the next few weeks:

 Easter Sunday's programme profiled our farm webcam and you can see it again here.